 The district continues to build relationships and work collaboratively with other community agencies and organizations that have responsibilities for children, youth and families.
 We believe that by working together we can all be more successful in meeting the varied needs and enabling more students to successfully complete school.
-The district is an active partner in the Edmonton Student Health Initiative Partnership, the Edmonton Planning Group and Linkages Committee and was involved in the development of a joint Student Health Agenda.
-The plan is to expand the Student Health Agenda into a Capital Region Children's Agenda that provides direction, objectives and measures enabling us to make progress at the local level on outcomes identified in the provincial agenda.
+The district is an active partner in the Edmonton Student Health Initiative Partnership, the Edmonton Planning Group and Linkages Committee and was involved in the development of a joint Children's Agenda.
+The Capital Region Children's Agenda was brought forward to the authority representatives of nine regional school jurisdictions, Capital Health, Mental Health and Children's Service in the Fall of 2002.
+The Children's Agenda was strongly endorsed.
+As a result of that meeting, AADAC, FCSS and the City of Edmonton were invited to join this group and they have done so.
+With the planned expansion of the Capital Health Authority and Children's Services, a process for managing the expansion to include other representatives from the region.
 As well, the district has forged formal alliances with the Edmonton YMCA and the Centre for Family Literacy.
 The district also continues to work with Edmonton Police Services so that police resources officers are available in high schools.